 Are you applying your anthropological skills, insights and experiencesto make the world a better place?

-At next year’s Why the World Needs Anthropologists conference, we will celebrate change-makers who are creating movements across the globe: those who inspire us to roll up our sleeves and take action.
+At this year’s Why the World Needs Anthropologists conference, we will celebrate change-makers who are creating movements across the globe: those who inspire us to roll up our sleeves and take action.

 The annual WWNA Apply Awards recognizes outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific endeavour.
-This year it specifically focuses on the value of applying anthropology to create sustainable and liveable futures.
+This year we specifically focus on the value of applying anthropology to create sustainable and liveable futures.

 Shortlisted applicants will be notified at least a month in advance of the event.